 - Teams in both rounds will be judged on quality of analysis, creativity, clarity and viability of recommendations, use of case facts and data, quality and style of oral presentation, Q&A session, and team participation.

 - All competitors and advisors must wear the name badge provided in order to enter presentation and reception events.

 - The top four teams will receive their prizes in the form of a check payable after the competition.
 Students are responsible for completing any necessary documents, as well as providing their social security number to receive payment.
 Please allow at least 6-8 weeks for payment of prize money.

 Without exception, registration fees are forfeited should team cancellation be required.
 Teams may bring a substitute if any team member becomes unavailable for the competition.

 The Ethic of Reciprocity is the Golden Rule.
 It states that one has the right to just treatment and a responsibility to ensure justice for others.
 In order to ensure a just competition, each team must be respectful of other groups.

-- Please do not discuss the content of the case with other teams in any way either before or during the competition.
+- Please do not discuss the content of the case with other teams in any way either before or during

 - Please have your entire team available at the applicable destination at your scheduled time.

 - Please exit your applicable room when your time has expired.